-The adjustable VHF antenna is located on the targa, and the VHF module with microphone is located directly on the dashboard panel (see the figure under chapter 3.11 for installation position).
+The adjustable VHF antenna is located on the targa, and the VHF module with microphone is located directly on the dashboard panel (see the figure).

-For complete instructions on operation and maintenance, please refer to the separate OEM owner's manual (provided with the Anytec document bag) that is developed specifically for this equipment.
+For complete instructions on operation and maintenance, we refer to the separate OEM owner's manual that is developed specifically for this equipment.
+It is pro-vided with the Anytec document bag.

-5. ELECTRICAL SYSTEMS
+5. ELECTRICAL SYSTEM